Services & Affiliations

 Construction Building/Training Programme

 Binjari Community Aboriginal Corporation provides core building and construction services to the residents of Binjari while striving to continually improve its capability to deliver quality external services.
-BCAC has worked extremely hard to develop non-funded revenue streams, recently partnering with a project management company to assist them in reaching their full potential.
+BCAC has worked extremely hard to develop non-funded revenue streams.
+As Binjari receives NO Government funding and survives on generating their own income which at times becomes very stressful but continue to strive to reach their full potential.
 With a strong focus on providing local Indigenous employment BCAC has been successful in winning numerous Northern Territory Government tenders to provide remote communities throughout the Northern Territory with housing refurbishments and upgrades.
 BCAC have taken the initiative to employ Indigenous community members to work with qualified tradespeople in the aim to create an independent Indigenous workforce, eliminating the need for outside funding.
-BCAC will soon provide Indigenous people with an opportunity to take on trade apprenticeships.
-Apprentices will be employed either directly to BCAC or through BCAC’s building partner.
+BCAC have provided Indigenous people with an opportunity to take on trade apprenticeships.
+BCAC has provided a Plumbing Apprentice (now in his 3rd year) Painting & Decorating Apprentice (now in his 3rd year) Apprentices are employed directly by BCAC.

 BCAC has expanded its network of willing businesses, who have partnered with them through the growth of the construction arm.
 BCAC remain client focussed and strive to deliver services to a high standard whilst remaining dedicated to supporting local suppliers for the mutual benefit and growth of the remote areas it operates in.